Chapter 16: The Dreamer

 After news of the Orgish raiders had reached the city of Kildaar, his mother had had him and his younger sister, Lilaah sent to Fals for safekeeping.
 That was literally about as far away from the Grey Mountains as one could get and still be in Palonias.
 He was seven years old at the time, and Lilaah was only six.
 Nine years later he returned to Kildaar to do his proper duty by his father.
 (Lily had gone to the Wizards College at Mercer.)

 The Baron gave young Broderick three choices: Paldinhood, Priesthood, or Wizards College.
 He felt those were the best roads of development for the son of a man of his stature.
 Broderick had always had a keen interest in magicks, but from what he'd heard from his sister the Wizards Colleges were as full of hypocrisy as his family.
 Paladinhood was completely out of the question: he hadn't the stamina for it – nor the stomach.
 Just watching his brother Anselm at his exercises had made him want to retch.
-The poor, dumb, devoted bastard
+The poor, dumb, devoted bastard.

 So, it was the priesthood he chose.
 That's when the real trouble started.
 He'd begun to learn to practice the Way of Sol, but then the visions had started.
 He hadn't had the talent for channeling the Divine Energies, in any case, and most times when he tried the visions grew worse and the headaches soon followed.